charliebidgood/CytView/README.md

 ##  cytview.cell_plot()

-Randomly sample a subset of single-cell observations and plot cell-by-cell values CytView makes use of seaborn's swarmplot() and boxplot() functions and thus any plot-related parameters can be tweaked using matplotlib.
+Randomly sample a subset of single-cell observations and plot cell-by-cell values.
+CytView makes use of seaborn's swarmplot() and boxplot() functions and thus any plot-related parameters can be tweaked using matplotlib.

 ```python